SolfataraEmit/tari/buildtools/windows-dev-environment-notes.md

 Notes: The Chocolatey CLI MSI is intended for installation only!
 If upgrading from 5.x of Licensed Extension, or 1.x of other Chocolatey products, see the upgrade guide at https://ch0.co/upv2v6 before continuing.
 Otherwise, run `choco upgrade chocolatey`.
 ```

+> It is required to close all PowerShell terminals once this is complete.
+Failure to do so will result in any ```choco``` commands not being interpreted correctly until PowerShell has been restarted.

-# Install Protobuf with chocolatey
+## Install Protobuf with chocolatey

-Use a new PowerShell console, as choco will not be in the current console path and seem broken.
+Using a new PowerShell console, run the following command:

 ```PowerShell
 choco upgrade protoc -y
 ```

+This will attempt to upgrade an existing ```protobuf``` install.
+If not installed, the command will then install ```protobuf```, then upgrade it.

 sample output:
 ```
 PS C:\Users\leet> choco upgrade protoc -y